 Do not label any plants that seem diseased or unhealthy!
 These plants should not be saved.
 You can throw them in the trash (do not compost since this can spread disease).
 If you touch any diseased plant with your hands or your tools, be sure to sanitize with isopropyl alcohol before touching any other healthy dahlia plants or tubers.

 Using your hand, gently brush as much dirt off of the tuber clump as possible.
 This will make cleaning them easier later.
 Do not wash your tuber clump until you are ready to divide them.
-Just place them into a plastic bag dry, and make sure to label the bag, or throw your plant labels inside the bag so you are never in doubt of the variety.
-Put your bagged tubers in a cool, dark spot until you are ready to divide.
-I use my unheated basement.
-Just be sure to protect them from mice if you have issues with those - a hard plastic container is handy in this case.
+Just place them (dirty) into a plastic bag, and make sure to label the bag, or throw your plant labels inside the bag so you are never in doubt of the variety.
+I double label all my bags to make sure there are no mix ups.

 First things first.
 Using your spray attachment on the hose, blast as much soil off of the tubers as possible.
 Flip the clump upside down and try to get as much of the center of the clump clean as possible.
 This is where the eyes are, and you need to see what you are doing!
 Most often, you will need to spray them off a second time, after dividing the clump in half or quarters.